Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 Add a notebook or magnifying glass as a prop to highlight Omar’s love of doodling and super-sleuthing skills.

-Bonus tip: if your child enjoys crafts and drawing, they could create their own Omar-style notebook from recycled paper, decorating the cover in felt-tipped-pen doodles.
+Bonus tip: if your child enjoys crafts and drawing, they could create their own Omar-style notebook from recycled paper, decorating the cover with felt-tipped-pen doodles.
 Or if there’s time, you could help them make a papier mâché magnifying glass from used newspapers, comics or magazines.

 Tip 2.
 Julian from Julian Is a Mermaid (ages 3–7)